-We have audited the accompanying statement of cash receipts and disbursements of the Transportation Revenue Commercial Paper Notes of 1997, Series A, of the Wisconsin Department of Transportation Commercial Paper Program (the "Program") for the year ended June 30, 2005.
-This statement is the responsibility of the Wisconsin Department of Transportation.
-Our responsibility is to express an opinion on this statement based on our audit.
-The prior year summarized comparative information has been derived from the Program's statement of cash receipts and disbursements for the year ended June 30, 2004 audited by other auditors who expressed an unqualified opinion on the statement.
+We have audited the accompanying statements of cash receipts and disbursements of the Transportation Revenue Commercial Paper Notes of 1997, Series A, of the Wisconsin Department of Transportation Commercial Paper Program (the "Program") for the years ended June 30, 2006 and 2005.
+These statements are the responsibility of the Wisconsin Department of Transportation.
+Our responsibility is to express an opinion on these statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statement is free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the statement.
 An audit also includes assessing the accounting principles used and significant estimates made by the Program, as well as evaluating the overall statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-As described in Note 2 to the financial statement, this financial statement was prepared on the basis of cash receipts and disbursements, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
+As described in Note 2 to the financial statements, these financial statements were prepared on the basis of cash receipts and disbursements, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.

-In our opinion, the 2005 financial statement presents fairly, in all material respects, the cash receipts and disbursements of the Transportation Revenue Commercial Paper Notes of 1997, Series A, of the Wisconsin Department of Transportation Commercial Paper Program for the year ended June 30, 2005, on the basis of accounting described in Note 2.
+In our opinion, the 2006 and 2005 financial statements presents fairly, in all material respects, the cash receipts and disbursements of the Transportation Revenue Commercial Paper Notes of 1997, Series A, of the Wisconsin Department of Transportation Commercial Paper Program for the years ended June 30, 2006 and 2005, on the basis of accounting described in Note 2.

 The information identified in the table of contents as Unaudited Information is presented for purposes of additional analysis and is not a required part of the statement of cash receipts and disbursements.
-Such information has not been subjected to the auditing procedures applied in the audit of the statement of cash receipts and disbursements and, accordingly, we express no opinion on it.
+Such information has not been subjected to the auditing procedures applied in the audits of the statements of cash receipts and disbursements and, accordingly, we express no opinion on it.